Valley City State University: Campus

+Footbridge

 There is a footbridge that spans the Sheyenne River that leads to the front door of the university.
 The bridge connects campus with the city of Valley City.
 Originally, the bridge was built out of wood in 1892 to connect the Normal School with town.
 In 1901, a suspension bridge was built and cost $1,940.
 In 1992, a teenager attempted to drive a car across the bridge and damaged the decking, beams, cable anchors and railing.
 The bridge was restored and reinforced and brick planters now sit at both entrances to prevent a similar situation.

 Presidents

 VCSU has had 15 different presidents since its founding: